ibm-cloud-docs/citrix-netscaler-vpx/fp-cache-ssl.md

 {:note: .note}
 {:important: .important}

-# Configure Cache Redirection for SSL traffic (Optional)
+# Configure cache redirection for SSL traffic (optional)
 {: #configure-cache-redirection-for-ssl-traffic-optional-}

 Instead of defining cache redirection for the virtual server with an HTTP or HTTPS protocol (as discussed in the previous step) with your {{site.data.keyword.vpx_full}}, you may want to define it to handle SSL traffic.